Hockey Attempt to Injure Penalty

 An attempt to injure penalty is a match penalty that is issued for especially deliberate and severe physical offenses against another player.
 It might include checks to the head, ripping off an opponent’s helmet, or purposefully tripping an opponent.
 An attempt to injure penalty results in a player’s ejection from the game and possible suspension, depending on the severity of the case.

 An attempt to injure penalty is issued when a player has shown a clear and deliberate attempt to harm another player.
-It is a match penalty, meaning it results in a player's ejection from the game and possible prolonged suspension depending upon the severity of the case and the history of the player.
-Typically, this means the team of the ejected player must play short-handed for 5 minutes.
+It is a match penalty, meaning it results in a player’s ejection from the game and possible prolonged suspension, depending upon the severity of the case and the history of the player.
+Typically, this means the team of the ejected player must play short-handed for five minutes.
 An attempt to injure penalty is issued based on intent, regardless of whether or not the attempt results in actual harm to the other player.

 Historically, hockey has been a fairly rough and physical sport, but match penalties are reserved for instances with especially severe or unreciprocated roughness.
-To qualify as a match penalty rather than a lesser misconduct penalty, officials have to review a player's actions and find it to have clearly malicious intent or reckless endangerment.
-Unlike the far more common misconduct penalty, which results in time in the penalty box, a match penalty results in sending the offending player to the dressing room for the rest of the game, as well as a possible review by authorities of the league.
+To qualify as a match penalty rather than a lesser misconduct penalty, officials have to review a player’s actions and find it to have clearly malicious intent or reckless endangerment.

 Instances resulting in an attempt to injure penalty might include a violent check to the head, roughly boarding another player, or punching an unsuspecting opponent or team official.
 An attempt to injure penalty can be differentiated from a fighting penalty, as a fighting penalty is issued when players are mutually trading blows, while an attempt to injure mainly has one clear and excessively forceful aggressor.